JuliaClimate/MeshArrays.jl/README.md

 :------------------------------:|:---------------------------------:
 ![](docs/images/noise_raw_16tiles.png)  |  ![](docs/images/noise_smooth_16tiles.png)

-Here we used _16 subdomains_, with _40x40 grid points_ each, covering a _doubly periodic global domain_.
+Here we used _16 subdomains_, with _40x40 grid points_ each, covering a _doubly periodic domain_.
 However, `MeshArrays` also readily supports elaborate grids commonly used in climate models.

 ![](docs/images/sphere_all.png)